 Advanced Diagnostics for Early Detection

-Because early detection and care of esophageal cancer are important to achieving the best outcomes, we employ the most advanced diagnostic and treatment methods available.
-Mount Sinai is one of the few centers in the world to offer confocal microendoscopy - a highly sophisticated diagnostic test that offers both a standard and a microscopic view of the esophagus, permitting physicians to determine normal esophageal lining from pre-cancerous Barrett’s esophagus at a very early stage when treatment can be highly effective.
+The best way to treat esophageal cancer is to start early.
+At Mount Sinai, we use the most advanced diagnostic and treatment methods available.
+We are one of the few centers in the world to offer confocal microendoscopy.
+This highly sophisticated test gives us a standard and a microscopic view of the esophagus.
+It lets us see the lining of the esophagus.
+This helps in diagnosing pre-cancerous Barrett’s esophagus at a very early stage.

 At Mount Sinai, we emphasize the importance of early diagnosis.
 We bring together experts from gastroenterology, endoscopy, and thoracic surgery.
 This means you receive care in a single location.
 It also cuts down the time you wait for appointments and test results.
 And it gives you access to some of the finest specialists in the world who are devoted to improving your quality of life.
 We also offer access to clinical trials often unavailable elsewhere.
 Ongoing research improves opportunities for current and future patients.
 Wherever you are in your journey, we can help.